Skip to Content

 Uncontested vs. Contested Divorce: Finding the Best Path Forward

-Choosing between an uncontested divorce and a contested divorce shapes both your experience and the final outcome.
+Choosing between an uncontested divorce and a contested divorce shapes both your experience and the outcome.
 In an uncontested divorce, you and your spouse agree on all major issues, which usually leads to a quicker process and lower legal costs.
 This path also keeps court appearances brief and minimizes emotional strain.

 In contested divorces, the court resolves disagreements over key matters like property or parenting.
 This route may involve mediation, formal evidence sharing, and one or more hearings.
 If you aim for an uncontested divorce, we clarify the requirements and help get your documents ready for the local court.
 If you need a contested divorce, we explain each step, from the opening complaint to possible hearings, so you always know what comes next.